 How Does Integration Testing Work?

-When we perform integration testing, we are emulating API requests and checking their responses against expected behavior.
-For example, when you are submitting a login form and enter an incorrect password, you should get an error code saying that the password is wrong.
+When we perform integration testing, we are emulating API requests and check their responses against expected behavior.
+For example, when you are submitting a login form and entering an incorrect password, you should get an error code saying that the password is wrong.
 If you enter the right password, an expected result is to get an authentication token with a success status code.

 Apps mostly have three layers – data layer, API layer (service or integration layer), and user interface layer.
 The API layer defines the logic of an app.
 It determines how users will interact with the app, how they will input data, and what functions will the app perform.
 While UI testing is more about how an app looks and feels, API testing is about validating business logic, communication with servers, and data responses.

 Using automation testing tools is a much better solution than writing your code to test API since that process is daunting and time-consuming.
 Even though there are some downsides to automated API testing, TA is highly recommended, especially in agile development where things change and update all the time.

 - When done in the early stages of development it gives a chance to catch errors and avoid big issues

 - Gives developers more confidence and a chance to write better code